Table of Contents

-22. I attended X training on the following subjects [mention the subjects].
+22. I attended X training on the following subjects [mention the issues].

-24. I encourage my team to constantly indulge in self-learning and attend training.
+24. I encourage my team to indulge in self-learning and attend training constantly.

-28. I worked on X projects and was able to make a saving of Y manhours.
+28. I worked on X projects and made a saving of Y person-hours.

-29. I constantly strive for adding more quality by automating manual processes.
+29. I constantly strive to add more quality by automating manual processes.

 30. I constantly contribute fresh ideas within the organization beyond my scope of work too.

-31. I am undergoing Quality concept training [provide training details and certification level].
+31. I am undergoing Quality concept training [providing details and certification level].

 32. I took X number of initiatives beyond my regular task in Y duration.

-33. For “A” initiative I also received appreciation from the Business head.
+33. For the “A” initiative, I also received appreciation from the Business head.

 34. I could not devote time to X initiative taken due to [add details].

-35. Due to a lack of resources and understanding from my end, I could not complete the Y initiative.
+35. Due to a lack of resources and understanding, I could not complete the Y initiative.

-36. I participated in the CSR drive on DD/MM/YY and helped [detail the contribution].
+36. I participated in the DD/MM/YY CSR drive and helped [detail the contribution].